-In the QP Training Course, WSA will provide QPs with the operating procedures and technical standards used for the preparation of drainage applications, and "how to" training for WSA’s online tools.
-WSA also expects QPs who have taken the QP Training Course will provide WSA’s technical standards to QPs they are working with, who haven’t taken the training.
+In the QP Training Course, WSA will provide QPs with the operating procedures and technical standards used for the preparation of drainage applications, and “how to” training for WSA’s online tools.
+WSA also expects QPs who have taken the QP Training Course will provide WSA’s technical standards to QPs they are working with, who have not taken the training.

 What do I need to know when hiring a QP?

 It is your responsibility to ensure you check a QP’s background, as you bear the ongoing responsibility of the operation and maintenance of the approved drainage works.
 When you’re looking to hire a reputable QP, a few questions, and a little investigation, will ensure that you get the right QP for your drainage project.